wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 And then back in 2020 when I thought, there is nothing out there which could really positively surprise me, I had a look at Quarkus.
 This is my personal story about Quarkus.

 ## The use case
-For [my other blogs][1] I needed a quick example to deploy it to OpenShift, so I decided to create a simple REST CRUD service with a PostgreSQL database.
-As it should just be a demonstration, I am not using any relations but a simple person table to store famous singers.
+For the other chapters in this book, we need a good example to demonstrate the power of working with Kubernetes and OpenShift.
+So let’s create a REST based micro service which reads and writes data from/into a database.

-But let me describe why I felt in love with Quarkus.
+This chapter is all about creating the micro service with Quarkus.
+If you want to understand more about Quarkus, feel free to get one of the other books available on the [Red Hat developers page][1].

 ## First steps
 [Quarkus][2] has a [Get Started ][3]page.
 Go there to have a look how to install the command line tool called `quarkus`.

 After you’ve installed the quarkus tool, simply create a new project by executing: